adaltas/node-shell/doc/content/api/compile.md

 ---
 title: API method `compile`
 navtitle: compile
-description: How to use the `compile` method to convert a parameters object to an arguments array.
+description: How to use the `compile` method to convert an object to an arguments array.
-keywords: ["parameters", "node.js", "cli", "api", "compile", "arguments", "argv", "array"]
+keywords: ["shell", "node.js", "cli", "api", "compile", "arguments", "argv", "array"]
 maturity: review
 ---

 # Method `compile(command, [options])`

-Convert a parameters object to an arguments array.
+Convert data to an arguments array.

+* `data` (object, optional)
-* `params`: `object` The parameter object to be converted into an array of arguments, optional.
+  The data to be converted into an array of arguments.
+* `options` (object)
-* `options`: `object` Options used to alter the behavior of the `compile` method.
+  Options used to alter the behavior of the `compile` method.
+  * `extended` (boolean, optional, `false`)
-  * `extended`: `boolean` The value `true` indicates that the parameters are provided in extended format, default to the configuration `extended` value which is `false` by default.
+  The value `true` indicates that the parameters are provided in extended format, default to the configuration `extended` value which is `false` by default.
+  * `script` (string, optional, `false`)
-  * `script`: `string` The JavaScript file being executed by the engine, when present, the engine and the script names will prepend the returned arguments, optional, default is false.
+  The JavaScript file being executed by the Node.js engine.
+When provided, the Node.js engine and the script names will prepend the returned arguments.
+* Returns: (array)
-* Returns: `array` The command line arguments.
+  The command line arguments.

 ## Description

-To compile parameters is the reverse process of processing an array of arguments.
-In that sense, this module is bi-directional, it can both convert arguments to objects and back from objects to arguments.
+To compile an object is the reverse process of processing an array of arguments with the `parse` function.
+In that sense, Shell.js is bi-directional, it can both convert arguments to objects and back from objects to arguments.

 It supports both the default flatten mode and the extended mode.
 The `extended` property can be defined in the configuration or as an option of `compile`.
 In flatten mode, the `command` argument is an object while in `extended` mode it is an array of object.